 Myth.
 You shouldn’t color your hair when you are pregnant.

 Truth.
 This is debatable.
-However, it has been proven that a minuscule amount of color gets into your blood stream.
-You could always opt for a balayage.
+Yes, it has been proven that a minuscule amount of color gets into your bloodstream.
+However, it is quite safe to dye your hair while pregnant.
+For example, you can always opt for a balayage.
 That’s a hair painting technique in which color isn’t applied directly to the scalp.
 Or you could ask for a Semi permanent color.
 Semi permanent colors don’t have peroxide or ammonia in them.
 Bottom line, for anything medical consult your physician and don’t do anything that you are not comfortable with.

 #9: Shampoo Suds